-Strong customer authentication (SCA) will be required for most online payments in Europe beginning the 14th of September 2019 as part of PSD2.
+Strong customer authentication (SCA) has been required for most online payments in Europe from the 14th of September 2019 as part of PSD2 (some countries have delayed the implementation fully or partially until 31/12/2020).
 The purpose of SCA is to increase the security of online payments and thereby limit money-laundering and decrease the cost of payments.

 If your Paylike account has 3-D Secure enabled today (enabled by default), you do not have to worry, as 3-D Secure is compliant with SCA.
 In doubt?
 Contact us.